freepress/internet2016/privacypolicy/index.md

 We may deliver petitions and surveys you’ve completed to the U.S. president, federal and state legislators, agencies like the Federal Communications Commission, other elected and appointed officials, or other entities such as companies whose policies we seek to change.
 We ask for your address so we can deliver your message to the appropriate legislative offices, and may include information such as your name, town or city and state in these deliveries.

-ActionKit strictly adheres to policies preventing unauthorized access to your personal information and will not make such information available to anyone outside of Free Press Action Fund or ActionKit (unless legally compelled to do so).
+ActionKit strictly adheres to policies preventing unauthorized access to your personal information and will not make such information available to anyone outside of the Free Press Action Fund or ActionKit (unless legally compelled to do so).

 **Financial Support**

-Free Press Action Fund is committed to maintaining the trust and security of all financial supporters.
+The Free Press Action Fund is committed to maintaining the trust and security of all financial supporters.
 We collect personal information including the email and mailing addresses that members and donors provide.
 We might use this information for online and print mailings to keep you informed about our programs and occasionally to ask for additional financial support.
 You may opt out of these communications at any time.

 To opt out of email communication, [click here](http://act.freepress.net/unsubscribe/unsubscribe_fpaf/).

 To opt out of print mailings, please call us at 413-585-1533 or email Rachel Courtney.

-On occasion, Free Press Action Fund sends messages on behalf of other reputable organizations when we believe such messages may be of value to our members and supporters.
+On occasion, the Free Press Action Fund sends messages on behalf of other reputable organizations when we believe such messages may be of value to our members and supporters.
 Our ability to send you these messages on behalf of other entities helps us build our membership base and further the movement for your rights to connect and communicate.
 If you do not wish to receive such messages from our allied or aligned organizations, please call us at 413-585-1533 or email Rachel Courtney.
-Free Press Action Fund is not responsible for the privacy practices or the content produced or provided by any of these other entities.
+The Free Press Action Fund is not responsible for the privacy practices or the content produced or provided by any of these other entities.

 All financial data is collected via a secure Web connection, and is stored or transmitted using appropriate security measures at all times.

 **Online and Phone Orders for Materials**

-Information provided to us in the course of placing an order for educational materials, activist toolkits, promotional materials or other materials offered by Free Press Action Fund (whether or not the materials are offered at a cost) may be retained for use in future communications, such as membership drives, or when we unveil similar offerings we believe may be of interest to you.
+Information provided to us in the course of placing an order for educational materials, activist toolkits, promotional materials or other materials offered by the Free Press Action Fund (whether or not the materials are offered at a cost) may be retained for use in future communications, such as membership drives, or when we unveil similar offerings we believe may be of interest to you.
 This information will not be given, sold, rented, shared or otherwise provided to anyone else without your prior consent (except when compelled by law — see below).

 All financial data is collected via a secure Web connection, and is stored or transmitted using appropriate security measures at all times.